koding/kdlearn/guides/getting-started-drupal8-beta.md

 # Getting started with Drupal 8 (Prerelease)

+## Please note that Koding has updated the VM system in the last few days and I'm working on an updated version of this document.

 A quick rundown of how to setup a development environment for checking out the new Drupal 8 releases.
 Get hacking, testing, or just trying it out!

 ## A preamble for Drupal developers